-

 How deep do we go?

-the surface.
+below the surface.
 Since caves do not form below the water level of the Edwards Aquifer,

 that is approximately the maximum depth of caves in Austin.